-Key iGaming regulations in Ontario
+Key iGaming regulations in Ontario.

-In July 2021, shortly after the passing of C-218, Ontario created iGaming Ontario (iGO) – a body to conduct and manage iGaming in Ontario, serving directly as a subsidiary of the pre-existing Alcohol and Gaming Commission of Ontario (AGCO).
+In July 2021, shortly after the passing of C-218, iGaming Ontario (iGO) was created – a body to conduct and manage iGaming in Ontario, serving directly as a subsidiary of the pre-existing Alcohol and Gaming Commission of Ontario (AGCO).
 Applications with iGaming Ontario and AGCO can run concurrently.

 - Ensure safe and responsible play, and game integrity